 An IGLP Approach for First Time Panel Presenters

-All panel presenters will be strictly limited to TEN MINUTES for opening remarks.
+Panel Presentations: 10 minutes each.
+Each panelist is strictly limited to TEN MINUTES for a preliminary presentation of their paper.
 We have asked Moderators to be ruthless.
 Moderators will have laminated IGLP time cards to indicate clearly to speakers when there remain five minutes, two minutes and zero minutes.

-In a 90 minute panel with five presenters, 30 minutes will remain for discussion.
-The goal is to encourage spirited discussion of the larger theme or issue posed by the panel, drawing on the presentations and on the work of others who may be in the room.
-To this end, we recommend not using this time for specific questions directed toward individual panelists.
+General Discussion: 30 minutes.
+Our goal is a spirited discussion of the larger theme or issue posed by the panel, drawing on the presentations and on the work of others who may be in the room.
+To this end, we recommend that this time NOT be used for specific questions directed toward individual panelists.
 Individualized comments and questions are often better addressed to a speaker after a panel has concluded and one has time to engage informally in a direct conversation.

-We give each moderator the option to open the discussion by reflecting for up to five minutes on one or two cross cutting themes linking or distinguishing the papers and which may be interesting to discuss.
-The Moderator will ask the audience not to ask specific questions of individual panelists, but to engage the panelists and one another on the larger themes.
+The Moderator may open the discussion by reflecting for up to five minutes on cross cutting themes, distinguishing or contrasting the papers to encourage a more general discussion.
+The Moderator will ask the audience NOT to ask specific questions of individual panelists, but to engage the panelists and one another on the larger themes.

 How can you make best use of your ten minutes?
 Here are some tips suggested by people in the IGLP network.
 If you have other suggestions from your own experience listening to or giving academic presentations, please send them to us.
 We’ll pass them on!

-- Identify the intervention.
-What did you discover that we did not know?
+- Identify your intervention.
+What did you discover that others have not seen?
 What did you reinterpret that we ought now to understand differently?
 How has your work changed the debate?
 What did who misunderstand that you have set straight?